 The Authority published resolution 184/2020/R/com with which it has adapted the sector regulations to the provisions established by Article 1 paragraph 295 of the 2020 Budget Law, eliminating the hypothesis of customer responsibility.
-On 27 July 2020, Acea Energia filed an appeal with the Lombardy Regional Administrative Court against this resolution, raising the illegitimacy of bringing the application of the prescription back to the mere passing of time, without considering any impeding behavior of customers, it would lead to a 'non-constitutionally oriented interpretation of the 2020 Budget Law.
+On 27 July 2020, Acea Energia filed an appeal with the Lombardy Regional Administrative Court against this resolution, raising the illegitimacy of bringing the application of the prescription back to the mere passing of time, without considering any impeding behaviour of customers, it would lead to a 'nonconstitutionally oriented interpretation of the 2020 Budget Law.
+With a decision passed on 14 June 2021, the Regional Administrative Court of Lombardy ruled in favour of the appeal, with consequent cancellation of resolution 184/2020/R/com, on the basis that the interpretation of the 2020 Budget Law had only referred to the duration of the limitation (two years instead of five years), without however excluding the applicability of the general civil code regulations regarding limitation.
+With Consultation Document 457/2021/R/com, the Authority revised the information obligations set out in Resolution 569/2018/R/com, in the events of billing of consumption dating back more than two years, to favour smaller end customers deemed worthy of stronger protection.